directvt/vtm/doc/ngvt-input-mode.md

 `SelMode`                                    | Text selection mode: 0 - line-based, 1 - rect-based.
 `CtrlState`                                  | Keyboard modifiers state.

-This sequence is the first one received by the application right after `ngvt-input-mode` is activated (input redirection from file detection).
+This sequence is the first one received by the application right after `ngvt-input-mode` is activated (input redirection detection).

 #### Viewport tracking